Sunbelt states rush to line up hospital beds, not barstools

 “Unfortunately, we don’t find that the Republicans are following the same protocols as we are,” his wife said.

-Elsewhere around the world, the European Continent decided to reopen to visitors from 14 countries — but not the U.S. The European Union also kept its ban in place for visitors from China and from countries such as Russia, Brazil and India where infections are running high.
+Elsewhere, the European Union will reopen on Wednesday to visitors from 14 countries — but not the U.S., which has barred most Europeans.
+The EU also kept its ban in place for visitors from China and from countries such as Russia, Brazil and India where infections are running high.

-“We have to remain vigilant and keep our most vulnerable safe,” tweeted European Council President Charles Michel.

 Americans make up a big share of Europe’s tourism industry, and summer is a key period.
 More than 15 million Americans travel to Europe each year, while some 10 million Europeans head across the Atlantic.